bible-technology/scripture-burrito/README.md

 This proposal has been prepared by the ETEN Project Portability Working Group which was formed after meetings in Philadelphia in July 2018.
 The group has since met several times virtually, culminating in two days of face meetings in Orlando on January 17-18, 2019.
-The meeting was attended by Han Chung, Jesse Griffin, Mark Howe, Joel Mathew, Tim Steenwyk, Benjamin Varghese and Andi Wu.
+The meeting was attended by

+* Han Chung
+* Jesse Griffin
+* Mark Howe
+* Joel Mathew
+* Tim Steenwyk
+* Benjamin Varghese
+* Andi Wu

 ## Scope
 The original focus of the group was specific to translation project portability between translation